IAAR-Shanghai/FastMem/README.md

 ```
 ### Running FastMem on Q&A and summarization tasks

-All scripts are saved in [`./scripts`](./scripts).
+All running scripts are saved in [`./scripts`](./scripts).
 Run `bash run_qa.sh` or `bash run_summary.sh` to reproduce our results.
-When you need to test different models and tasks, you need to modify parameters such as `model_name`, `model_name_or_path`, `task_type`, `dataset_name` and `data_path` accordingly to conduct the tests.
+To evaluate different models and tasks, please modify hyperparameters `model_name`, `model_name_or_path`, `task_type`, `dataset_name` and `data_path` accordingly.

-For Q&A tasks, you can see the real-time accuracy calculated in the command line.
-But for summarization, you need to modify the path of results in `evaluate_summary.py` and run the code to calculate the metrics.
+For Q&A tasks, the real-time accuracy is calculated and presented in the terminal.
+For summarization, we provide `evaluate_summary.py` to analyze the results.
+To do this, your need to modify the result path in `evaluate_summary.py` and run the code to calculate the metrics.

-**Note:** Given the various characteristics of different models and datasets, testing under respective hyperparameters is needed to achieve optimal results.In the bash file we adopt the optimal hyperparameters for Llama 3-8B-Instruct.
+**Note:** Given the various characteristics of different models and datasets, testing under respective hyperparameters may be needed to achieve optimal results.
+In the bash file we adopt the optimal hyperparameters for Llama 3-8B-Instruct.

 > [!Important]
-> 1. If you want to incorporate Contrastive Decoding(CD), set `choose_cd` to True.
+> 1. To evaluate FastMem + Contrastive Decoding(CD), set `choose_cd` to True.
-> 2. If you want to incorporate DoLa, set `choose_dola` to True and need to use `../src/transformers_generation/utils.py` to replace the file in the transformers library(`python3.11/site-packages/transformers/generation/utils.py`).
-Currently, only Llama 3-8B-Instruct is supported.
+> 2. To evalaute FastMem + DoLa, set `choose_dola` to True.
+Additionally, you need to replace the file in the transformers library (`[path/to/env]/python3.11/site-packages/transformers/generation/utils.py`) with `../src/transformers_generation/utils.py`.
+Currently, this decoding strategy only supports Llama 3-8B-Instruct.
-> 3. If you need to test our method on a new dataset or other models, you need to first obtain the corresponding optimal hyperparameters using the `search_qa.sh` or `search_summary.sh` script.
-The modifications regarding the model(e.g. `model_name`) and dataset(e.g. `dataset_name`) in the bash file are the same as mentioned above.
+> 3. To test our method on a new dataset or other models, you can obtain the corresponding optimal hyperparameters using the `search_qa.sh` or `search_summary.sh` script.
+The modifications regarding the model (e.g. `model_name`) and dataset (e.g. `dataset_name`) in the bash file are the same as mentioned above.

 ## Results for Experiment